tay7-git/latlongrid/README.txt

   * Test the plugin by enabling it in the QGIS plugin manager

-  * Customize it by editing the implementation file: latlongrid.py
+  * Customize it by editing the implementation file: mgrsgrid.py

   * Create your own custom icon, replacing the default icon.png

-  * Modify your user interface by opening latlongrid.ui in Qt Designer (don't forget to compile it with pyuic4 after changing it)
+  * Modify your user interface by opening mgrsgrid.ui in Qt Designer (don't forget to compile it with pyuic4 after changing it)

   * You can use the Makefile to compile your Ui and resource files when